AugustinaOkonkwo/AugustinaOkonkwo/README.md

 Hi, I’m Augustina Okonkwo, a Junior Data Scientist with strong background in Mathematics and Physics.
-I am analytically curious with proficiency working with Excel, Power BI, and Python.
+I am analytically curious with proficiency working with Python and Power BI.
 I am currently learning SQL and Tableau.
 I enjoy analyzing and visualizing data to make better and informed decisions.
 I am passionate about building models that fix problems